mhvis/q-wayback/README.md

 ## Members area

-The former members area contains stuff like Pressto's and GMM documents.
+The former members area in the main website contains stuff like Presstos and GMM documents, the archived version of this is accessible upon request.

-It has also been archived but it is not accessible here.
-To access it you can contact me or possibly other (former) board members as well.
+## About

+All websites are stored in HTML format, dynamic websites that were written in PHP have been converted to HTML.
+For any issues or comments visit the [GitHub repository](https://github.com/mhvis/q-wayback/tree/gh-pages) or contact me or another Q secretary directly.
+Contact info is on my GitHub profile.

 ## Todo